amanjpro/zahak/training.md

 another.

 `lr` is the learning rate, the bigger it is the faster the training reaches a local minima (a good net basically), but it might not be the best.
-THe smaller it is, the slower the training session converges, but the higher the chance it finds the perfect weights for the net.
+The smaller it is, the slower the training session converges, but the higher the chance it finds the perfect weights for the net.

 How do you know a net is fully trained?
 You can never be 100% sure really, but there is a BIG clue for, the trainer after each epoch emits the validation and training cost, the goal is to make these two costs as low as possible.
-At somepoint the training cost goes down, while the validation cost goes up.
+At some point the training cost goes down, while the validation cost goes up.
 This is usually an undesired state, because it means that we are over-training the net.
 You always want to pick the epoch with the lowest validation cost: